tmpfs/mxl/lib/mxl.md

 Copy the files referenced by aliases into one or more target directories and optionally set the filename for each destination file.

+If the `${opt_symlink_long}` option if given installation will create a soft symbolic link rather than copy the file, use this option when you are certain you do not need to make project specific changes.

 #### Options

 * `force: -f | --force`: Force overwrite existing files.
+* `symlink: -l | --link`: Create soft symbolic link.

 #### Files